 A Day on the Job in South India

 In 2010, I was working with an online education start-up called Ukindi.
-As a part of the development process, I flew over to work directly with our developers at Neemtec in South India.
+As a part of the development process, I flew over to work directly with our developers at Neemtec in South India, near Kanya Kumari (the southernmost tip of India).
 The company was cool not only because it was small and in a very small-town environment, but also because the boss, Leo, tended to hire locally, so there was a family atmosphere there as well, which I liked.
 This posts is a typical day at work.

 Getting to work:

 I’ve never worked on a job where I’ve had a driver, so I felt like a VIP every day when they came to pick me up and drive me to the compound.
 Leo’s dad, Sekharan, was kind enough to offer me digs in the compound, but I am definitely a guy who needs air conditioning, so I stayed at a hotel by the beach in KanyaKumari, about 40 minutes drive from the compound.

 The drive to the IT compound was through the endless wind farms in the south, always to the music David the driver was cranking in the car…but with the occasional stop for cows along the way.
 Here’s a photo of the aforementioned holy cows, doing their thing on the main highway that connects all of India from North to South, as well as a video of the drive in…and the cows..which I loved.